spatkar94/HistoTME/README.md

 ## Overview
-The code in the folder HistoTME_regression can be used to run attention-based multiple instance learning (AB-MIL) to predict TME molecular signatures from histopathology slides.
-HistoTME utilizes foundation model embeddings as input.
+The code in the folder HistoTME_regression can be used to run attention-based multiple instance learning (AB-MIL) to predict TME molecular signatures from histopathology slides, utilizing foundation model embeddings as input.
 To extract foundation model embeddings, see [data_preprocessing](data_preprocessing)

 The code in the folder HistoTME_downstream is an example of how HistoTME signature predictions can be utilized for unsupervised clustering analyses and prediction of immune checkpoint inhibitor response in NSCLC patients.